User Tools

 • Do not overload the elevator.
 No more than six fully equipped firefighters should use an elevator car at once.

 • Never take an elevator directly to the fire floor.
 Always stop two floors below the reported fire floor.
-Walk the rest of the way.

 VI.
-High Rise Regular Alarm Operations
+High-rise Regular Alarm Operations

-The regular alarm for a High Rise Fire is:
+• The regular alarm for a High-rise Fire is:

-• 5 Engine Companies
+• 5 Engines

 • 2 Trucks